seyhajin/monkey2/modules/monkey/docs/language/pointers.md

 Pointers are special variables containing a memory adress.
 In Monkey2 pointers are mainly used with external C/C++ code.
 It is not advised to use pointers if not necessary.
-It can lead to bug or memory acces violation if the pointed adress is not kept "alive".
+It can lead to bug if the pointed adress is not kept "alive".
 Pointer to globals are safe for example.
+You must have acces to the memory you try to reach or you'll have a (fatal) memory acces violation.

 A pointer can point to any kind of type, even garbage collected types.
 This can lead to bad things too as the garbage collector is not 'aware' of pointers.